Theories with no superluminal signaling have greater information-processing power than theories with no superluminal causation: Information processing in NSC and NSS theories

 \ifarxiv

-\section{Speed of creation of non-classical correlations}
+\subsection{Speed of creation of non-classical correlations}

 \else {\it Speed of creation of non-classical correlations.}|\fi Consider again the task of generating non-classical correlations $P(XZ|AC)$ between Alice and Charlie.
-For simplicity, we discuss the case of $(1+1)$-dimensional Minkowski space-time, though the idea generalises.
-Suppose that Alice and Charlie remain stationary at the spatial locations $x_A$ and $x_C$ respectively (let $x_C>x_A$ wlog) while carrying out their measurements.
-In an NSC theory, any information travelling between the locations $x_A$ and $x_C$ that would correlate the variables produced there can at best travel at the speed of light $c$ (even if the communication of this information was mediated by a third party, Bob).
-Therefore the minimum time required to establish any non-classical correlations between Alice and Charlie if they do not have any pre-shared non-classical resources would be $t_{{\rm NSC}}=\frac{x_C-x_A}{c}$.\footnote{In the common rest frame of the parties, since we have taken them to be stationary at their respective locations.}
+For simplicity, we discuss the case of $(1+1)$-dimensional Minkowski spacetime.
+Unless explicitly stated otherwise, the ideas here generalise to higher dimensions as well.
+Suppose that Alice and Charlie remain stationary at the spatial locations $x_A$ and $x_C>x_A$ respectively while carrying out their measurements.
+In a theory with NSC, any information travelling between the locations $x_A$ and $x_C$ that would correlate the variables $X$ and $Z$ produced there can at best travel at the speed of light $c$ (even if the communication of this information was mediated by other parties).
+Therefore the minimum time required to establish any non-classical correlations between Alice and Charlie if they do not have any pre-shared non-classical resources would be $t_{{\rm NSC}}=\frac{x_C-x_A}{c}$\ifarxiv{}\else{~}\fi\footnote{In the common rest frame of the parties, since we have taken them to be stationary at their respective locations.}.

-On the other hand, consider the causal model of Protocol~\ref{protocol: jamming} embedded in space-time as per Figure~\ref{fig:JamPRsptime1} where Alice's setting and outcome are associated with the same spatial location and similarly for Charlie, but the timing is such that the measurements are space-like separated.
-Our results imply that in a theory that allows jamming of space-like separated correlations, Alice and Charlie can establish non-classical correlations (such as the PR-box correlations) in half this time i.e., $t_{{\rm jam}}=\frac{x_C-x_A}{2c}=\frac{t_{{\rm NSC}}}{2}$.
-They can do so with the help of a third party Bob situated half way between Alice and Charlie, who can receive information from them (which takes $t_{{\rm jam}}$ amount of time) and immediately jam their outputs to produce the required PR box correlations.
-Thus non-classical correlations can be created at double the speed in such theories.
+On the other hand, consider the causal model of Protocol~\ref{protocol: jamming} embedded in spacetime as per Figure~\ref{fig:JamPRsptime1} where Alice's setting and outcome are associated with the same spatial location and similarly for Charlie, but the timing is such that the measurements are space-like separated.
+Our results imply that in a theory that allows jamming of space-like separated correlations, Alice and Charlie can establish non-classical correlations (such as the PR-box correlations) in half this time i.e., $t_{{\rm jam}}=\frac{x_C-x_A}{2c}$.
+They can do so with the help of a third party Bob situated half way between Alice and Charlie, who can receive $A$ and $C$ from them (which takes $t_{{\rm jam}}$ amount of time) and immediately jam their outputs to produce the required PR box correlations $X\oplus Z=A.C$.
+Thus non-classical correlations can be created twice as fast in such theories.